-AI tools vary in their predictability based on their design, application, and underlying technology.
+AI tools vary in predictability based on their design, application, and underlying technology.
 While some AI systems provide consistent outputs within well-defined parameters, others may show greater variability due to their probabilistic nature, complexity of tasks, or frequent updates to their underlying models or knowledge base.
 Thus, relying on a single assessment of an AI tool’s efficacy and safety does not provide sufficient safeguards against errors, biases, and potential harm to patients or learners.
 Frequent evaluation is essential, leveraging evidence-based practice frameworks to ensure these tools remain effective and safe in their intended contexts.

 From Principle to Practice